 The effectiveness of opioid analgesics varies in different pain syndromes.

-Studies with butorphanol tartrate nasal solution have been performed in postoperative (general, orthopedic, oral, cesarean section) pain, in postepisiotomy pain, in pain of musculoskeletal origin, and in migraine headache pain (see below).Use in the Management of Pain
+Studies with butorphanol tartrate nasal spray have been performed in postoperative (general, orthopedic, oral, cesarean section) pain, in postepisiotomy pain, in pain of musculoskeletal origin, and in migraine headache pain (see below).

-In a postcesarean section trial, butorphanol tartrate nasal solution administered to 35 patients as two 1 mg doses 60 minutes apart was compared with a single 2 mg dose of butorphanol tartrate nasal solution or a single 2 mg IV dose of butorphanol tartrate injection (37 patients each).
+In a postcesarean section trial, butorphanol tartrate nasal spray administered to 35 patients as two 1 mg doses 60 minutes apart was compared with a single 2 mg dose of butorphanol tartrate nasal spray or a single 2 mg IV dose of butorphanol tartrate injection (37 patients each).
 Onset of analgesia was within 15 minutes for all butorphanol tartrate regimens.
-Peak analgesic effects of 2 mg intravenous butorphanol tartrate injection and nasal solution were similar in magnitude.
-The duration of pain relief provided by both 2 mg butorphanol tartrate nasal solution regimens was approximately 4.5 hours and was greater than intravenous butorphanol tartrate injection (2.6 hours).Migraine Headache Pain
+Peak analgesic effects of 2 mg intravenous butorphanol tartrate injection and butorphanol tartrate nasal spray were similar in magnitude.
+The duration of pain relief provided by both 2 mg butorphanol tartrate nasal spray regimens was approximately 4.5 hours and was greater than intravenous butorphanol tartrate injection (2.6 hours).Migraine Headache Pain

-In two other trials in patients with migraine headache pain, a 2 mg initial dose of butorphanol tartrate nasal solution followed by an additional 1 mg dose 1 hour later (76 patients) was compared with either 75 mg IM meperidine (24 patients) or placebo (72 patients).
-Onset, peak activity and duration were similar with both active treatments; however, the incidence of adverse experiences (nausea, vomiting, dizziness) was higher in these two trials with the 2 mg initial dose of butorphanol tartrate nasal solution than in the trial with the 1 mg initial dose.
+In two other trials in patients with migraine headache pain, a 2 mg initial dose of butorphanol tartrate nasal spray followed by an additional 1 mg dose 1 hour later (76 patients) was compared with either 75 mg IM meperidine (24 patients) or placebo (72 patients).
+Onset, peak activity and duration were similar with both active treatments; however, the incidence of adverse experiences (nausea, vomiting, dizziness) was higher in these two trials with the 2 mg initial dose of butorphanol tartrate nasal spray than in the trial with the 1 mg initial dose.

 Individualization of Dosage